Google's executive chairman plans North Korea trip - AP

 Schmidt himself is penning, with former U.S. state department official Jared Cohen, a book due in April called "The New Digital Age."
 It will address how the Internet and technology can empower people and drive fundamental social, political and economic change.

-"If Google is the first small step in piercing the information bubble in Pyongyang, it could be a very interesting development," Cha wrote on the center's website on Wednesday.
+"If Google is the first small step in piercing the information bubble in Pyongyang, it could be a very interesting development," Cha wrote on the centre's website on Wednesday.

 FIRST-TIMER